redthing1/DuckMind/README.md

 the [Sor](https://github.com/xdrie/Sor/) game makes extensive use of this AI engine, which powers the multi-agent real-time simulation of a bird ecosystem.

 in particular, see the [AI sources](https://github.com/xdrie/Sor/tree/main/src/Sor/Sor/AI).

+## build

+use the `Ducia.sln` for the version including the XNez library, or `Ducia.Standalone.sln` for a standalone version.